anshulkamble47/instagram-clone/README.md

 - The web version of the app is still under development and currently only displays placeholder content.
 - Editing profile details such as username, bio, and profile picture is not available in this version.

+## How to Run

+# 1. Clone the repository
+git clone <your-repository-url>

+# 2. Navigate into the project folder
+cd <your-project-folder>

+# 3. Install dependencies
+flutter pub get

+# 4. Set up Firebase for the project
+# - Create a Firebase project
+# - Enable Authentication and Firestore
+# - Download `google-services.json` (Android) / `GoogleService-Info.plist` (iOS) and add to your project

+# 5. Run the app on an emulator or a physical device
+flutter run